pythonanywhere/help_pages/articles/AccessingPostgresFromOutsidePythonAnywhere.md

 from outside using a technique called an SSH tunnel, which essentially makes a secure SSH connection to our systems, then sends the Postgres stuff over it.

+* If you're using our global, US-hosted site at `www.pythonanywhere.com`, then the SSH server's hostname is `ssh.pythonanywhere.com`
+* If you're using our EU-hosted site at `eu.pythonanywhere.com`, then the SSH server's hostname is `ssh.eu.pythonanywhere.com`

 There are a number of ways to do this: